What Is A Laser?

 Copper and brass are cut only when there is a “reflective absorption” device installed on the system, otherwise, the reflection will destroy the optical components.

-Laser Cutting Advantages and Disadvantages Compared to Other Cutting Method
+Fiber Laser Cutting Advantages and Disadvantages Compared to Other Cutting Method

 Compared with other thermal cutting methods, laser cutting is characterized by fast cutting speed and high cutting quality.